-- Twenty-Five (25) Hours per week

-Twenty-Three (23) Hours per Week
+- Twenty-Three (23) Hours per Week Ei

-Eight

-- eek Eight (8) Employees
+- Eight (8) Employees

 - On-Call / As Needed Three (3) Employees

-Expenses for personnel wages and benefits average approximately forty-nine percent ( $\approx$ 49%) of the District's annual budgeted expenditures.
+Expenses for personnel wages and benefits average approximately forty-nine percent (\approx 49%) of the District's annual budgeted expenditures.
 In recent years this has been impacted by the District's efforts to raise its minimum rate of pay to a living wage standard of \$15.00 per hour.
 In 2021, the minimum rate of pay for a District employee is \$14.00 per hour, and there is an expectation to increase this to \$15.00 per hour in 2022.